 Positive and incentivising

-We motivate and incentivise people and institutions to shift towards eating more plant-based foods and other alternative proteins through positive messaging focused on the benefits.
+We motivate and incentivise people and institutions to shift towards eating more plant-based foods and alternative proteins through positive and empowering messaging.

 All motivations

-We acknowledge that there are different reasons for people changing their eating habits.
-We value each of them equally: taste, health, justice, animals, and environment.
-These are also our 5 Pros.
+We acknowledge and respect that there are different reasons for people to change their food choices.
+We value them equally and summarise them as our ‘5 Pros’: taste, health, justice, animals, and environment.

 Diverse solutions